Is dry January worth it?

 If you're at home and want to have a drink but without the alcohol, alcohol free spirits are a great option.

 Pentire drinks are a gin style spirit made with botanicals, perfect for mixing with tonic.
-Herby, zesty, and fresh tasting, both flavours of Pentire are vegan, gluten free and free of the 14 common allergens.
-You can try it here.
+Their drinks are herby, zesty, and fresh tasting.
+You can try them here.

-Even if you’re not taking part in dry January this year,
+Even if you’re not taking part in dry January,

 there are still many benefits to reducing your alcohol intake.
 Having some